Frequently Asked Questions

 staff so small?

-A: ICFC works with local field partners who carry out the work based on work plans and budgets that we develop together.
+A: ICFC works with local field partners who carry out program activities based on work plans and budgets that we develop together.
 ICFC oversees the project, manages finances, reviews results and makes adjustments to work plans as needed.
 We also make site visits and communicate regularly with our field partners.
 By not maintaining our own staff to carry out field activities, ICFC is able to stay lean and flexible, picking and choosing the best current conservation opportunities and taking advantage of the experience, track record, local expertise and relatively low salaries of local partners.

 ProgramsQ: How do you decide what projects to support?